nextcloud/desktop-client-blueprints/README.md

 # 🖥️ Nextcloud Desktop Client blueprints

-:blue_book: We decided to use [KDE Craft](https://community.kde.org/Craft) to get all binary dependencies of the [Nextcloud desktop client](https://github.com/nextcloud/desktop).
+:blue_book: We decided to use [KDE Craft](https://community.kde.org/Craft) to get all binary dependencies of the [Nextcloud files desktop client](https://github.com/nextcloud/desktop).

 ## System requirements